 Is your sourdough starter causing you concern to the point at which you’re wondering if you need to ditch it?
-Maybe it’s the smell (or lack of), the amount of bubbles, how well it rises, mould, or possibly a watery liquid on the surface that’s making you panic?
+Maybe it’s the smell (or lack of), the number of bubbles, how well it rises, mould, or possibly a watery liquid on the surface that’s making you panic?
 Well, not to worry, I’ve got you.
-Here’s a short guide to tell if you have a bad sourdough starter, or if it’s got potential to be badass!
+Here’s a short guide to tell if you have a bad sourdough starter, or if it’s got the potential to be badass!

 The short answer:

 The only reason to throw a sourdough starter away is mould.
 It’s possible to recover a mouldy starter, but it’s usually so deep-rooted that it’s quicker to start a fresh one.
 A starter that lacks bubbles is not so bad that it needs to be thrown away.
 Completing regular refreshments and warming it up will usually fix it.

 Improve Your Baking Skills With My Free Email Course- Sign Up Here!